 Page # Recommended Change/Addition/Deletion Rationale e.
 If the parent or guardian of a child who has been identified as exhibiting a pattern of non-attendance nonattendance enrolls the child in a home education program, the Superintendent/designee shall refer the parent to a home education review committee composed of the district contact person for home education and at least two home educators selected by the parent from a district list of all home educators who have conducted a home education program for at least three years and have indicated a willingness to serve on the committee. the parent or guardian will be required to attend the portfolio review committee meeting(s) as required.
 (F.S. s.
 1003.26(1)(f)1).
 Home Education and compulsory attendance.
 Reflects current practice in BCPS Home Education services based on statutory requirements.
-Addition: District Attendance Committee 9 f.
+9 f.
 Teachers shall report attendance promptly every school day.
-If the online grading/attendance program is not available or operating properly, teachers will record attendance at the earliest possible opportunity. recommendation Florida Statute s.
-1003.23 indicates all records shall Change: (Consequences Belated to Trugney) be submitted promptly.
+At the elementary level, the homeroom teacher is expected to submit attendance within the first 15 minutes of the school day.
+At the secondary level (grades 6 - 12), a teacher with students on their roster is expected to record and submit attendance within the first 5 minutes of the class period.
+If the online grading/attendance program is not available or operating properly, teachers will record attendance at the earliest possible opportunity.
+District Attendance Committee recommendation Florida Statute s.
+1003.23 indicates all records shall be submitted promptly.
+Proposed policy specifies time frame for statutory compliance.
 10 Change: (Consequences Related to Truancy) c.
 If a child subject to compulsory school attendance will not comply with attempts to enforce school attendance and the Superintendent elects not to file a truancy petition or if the child does not successfully complete the sanctions ordered by the Court, the child will be referred to the Case Staffing Committee pursuant to Section F.S. s.
 984.12.
 The staffing committee may file a child-in-need-of-services petition.
 (F.S. s.
-1003.267(3)) Florida Statute citations 10 Removal: Florida Statute update Laws Implemented: 1002.20(2), 1003.01(5), 1003.02(1)(g), 1003.21, 1003.22, 1003.23, 1003.24, 1003.25, 1003.26, 1003.27, 1003.28, 1003.29, 1003.31, 1003.32, 1003.4156, 1006.08 Fla.
+1003.267(3)) Florida Statute citations 10 Removal: Laws Implemented: 1002.20(2), 1003.01(5), 1003.02(1)(g), 1003.21, 1003.22, 1003.23, 1003.24, 1003.25, 1003.26, 1003.27, 1003.28, 1003.29, 1003.31, 1003.32, 1003.4156, 1006.08 Fla.
 Stat.
-Statute removed no longer references attendance.
+Florida Statute update Statute removed no longer references attendance.